PHCP logotype

 Required Subjects

 A reading radiograph course may be taken anytime during training but must be completed by the end of the advanced level.
-Options for this subject are Dr. Kellon’s Basics of Radiographs, PHCP’s hands-on Reading Radiographs for the Hoof Care Practitioner, or a PHCP reading radiographs webinar.
+Options for this subject are PHCP’s Reading Radiographs for the Hoof Care Practitioner clinic, the Advanced Anatomy and Radiographs clinic, a PHCP reading radiographs webinar, or Dr. Kellon’s Basics of Radiographs online course.

 For professionals entering the program at the advanced level all required subjects (advanced nutrition, metabolic issues, and radiographs) must be completed before posting a final presentation.